Note: This post was first published on the 1st of Sept, 2011.

-But that’s an entirely different story with your readers, especially the first timers coming to your site.
+But that’s an entirely different story with your readers, especially the first-timers coming to your site.
 What you see as simple, they might see the opposite.
-That’s why it’s important to take a step back once in a while and look at your blog objectively, from a distance, to catch out those pit holes which make your blog looks amateurish, and below are 7 practices that doom your blog’s professionalism, check them out!
+That’s why it’s important to take a step back once in a while and look at your blog objectively, from a distance, to catch out those pit holes which make your blog looks amateurish, and below are seven practices that doom your blog’s professionalism, check them out!

 1. Too many ads

-Monetization is one of the cornerstones of any site, blog and web business, and is usually done in form of advertising banners and links.
+Monetization is one of the cornerstones of any site, blog, and web business and is usually done in the form of advertising banners and links.
 While you have every right to profit from your hard work, there is a fine line between earning income and squeezing every pixel on the page for ad revenue.

-Not only is the practice of adding too many ads are confusing, annoying and disrespectful to your reader, it’s also detrimental to the ads you serve: most of the time your users will only click one ad, so if you have 10 ads, it means 9 of them are ignored.
+Not only is the practice of adding too many ads confusing, annoying, and disrespectful to your reader, but it’s also detrimental to the ads you serve: most of the time, your users will only click one ad, so if you have 10 ads, it means 9 of them are ignored.
 The more ads you have, the less impactful they have.

 2. Intrusive ads

-Intrusive ads are, among others, those banners that expand once your mouse passes over them, or those that flash like a Christmas tree.
-It’s the ads that auto play music and videos, and worst of all, the biggest no-no: pop-ups and pop-unders.
-Pop ups and pop unders have gotten such a bad reputation, and rightfully so, that any site that features them is immediately look down upon by the user.
+Intrusive ads are, among others, those banners that expand once your mouse passes over them or those that flash like a Christmas tree.
+It is the ads that auto-play music and videos, and worst of all, the biggest no-no: pop-ups and pop-unders.
+Pop-ups and pop-unders have gotten such a bad reputation, and rightfully so, that any site that features them is immediately looked down upon by the user.

 Always remember that content is the reason the visitor got there in the first place, so you need to hang on to them.
 Annoy them too much, and they won’t come back, no matter how great your content is.

 Tip(s): Don’t be annoying.
-Check what kind of companies advertise on your site, how their banners appear, and choose the displaying method that’s less annoying to the readers.
+Check what kind of companies advertise on your site, how their banners appear and choose the displaying method that’s less annoying to the readers.
 And regarding pop-ups/ pop-unders: don’t do it.
-No matter how much you get paid per pop-up window, it’s annoying and most people close it before the ad even loads, it’s just harmful for long term.
+No matter how much you get paid per pop-up window, it’s annoying, and most people close it before the ad even loads; it’s just harmful in the long term.